uvikakhatri/EmployeePayslipAngularApp/README.md

 Step 1.
 Set up the Development Environment

-1.1.You need to set up your development environment before you can do anything.
+      1. You need to set up your development environment before you can do anything.
 Install Node.js  and npm if they are not already         on your machine.

-1..2.
-Verify that you are running at least Node.js version 8.x or greater and npm version 5.x or greater by running node -v and npm -v in a terminal/console window.
+      2. Verify that you are running at least Node.js version 8.x or greater and npm version 5.x or greater by running node -                 v and npm -v in a terminal/console window.
 Older versions produce errors, but newer versions are fine.

-1.3.
-Then install the Angular CLI globally.
-Write following command in console window
-      npm install -g @angular/cli
+      3. Then install the Angular CLI globally.
+Write following command in console window npm install -g @angular/cli

-1.4.
-Install packages.Go to the project directory and write following command in console window
+      4. Install packages.Go to the project directory and write following command in console window cd EmployeeWebApp
-      cd EmployeeWebApp
       npm install

-1.5.
-Serve the application.Go to the project directory and launch the server.
+      5. Serve the application.Go to the project directory and launch the server. cd EmployeeWebApp
-      cd EmployeeWebApp
       ng serve --open